Scalable native multiqubit gates via engineered noncomputational-state interactions in superconducting fluxonium qubits: conclusion

 \section{conclusion}

-In conclusion, we propose scalable native multi-qubit $(C^{\otimes N})Z$ gates in fluxonium architectures by exploiting engineered interactions in noncomputational-state manifolds via tunable plasmon couplings.
-We show that microwave-driven qubit-state-selective transitions enable targeted multi-qubit interactions while intrinsically suppressing spurious off-resonance terms, thus allowing fats, high-fidelity native multi-qubit gates without significantly increasing calibration complexity.
-This scalable approach, that combines high performance with simplified tune-up procedures and remains fully compatible with existing single- and two-qubit gates, could serve as a foundation for integrating native multi-qubit gates into fluxonium-based scalable quantum computing.
-We expect that fluxonium architectures, which supports native multi-qubit gates with low error rates, could benefit both near-term applications, such as algorithm co-design favoring native multi-qubit interactions, and quantum error correction by improving circuit efficiency and reducing overhead.
+In conclusion, we propose scalable native multi-qubit $(C^{\otimes N})Z$ gates on fluxonium qubits by exploiting engineered interactions within non-computational state manifolds.
+We show that microwave-activated, qubit-state-selective transitions facilitate targeted multi-qubit interactions while intrinsically suppressing spurious terms.
+This mechanism enables fast, high-fidelity gates without a significant increase in calibration complexity.
+This scalable approach, which combines high performance with simplified tune-up procedures and remains fully compatible with existing single- and two-qubit gates, allows for the integration of native multi-controlled gates with primitive gate sets within a single quantum processor.
+We anticipate that quantum processors supporting both high-fidelity native multi-qubit gates and primitive gates could benefit both near-term applications, such as algorithm co-design favoring native multi-qubit interactions, and quantum error correction by improving circuit efficiency and reducing overhead.